edgi-govdata-archiving/wayback/DEVELOPER_DOCS.md

   and a time of capture, along with the location of the captured HTML in storage.

-In the background, the server processes new Snapshots:
+In the background, the backend processes new Snapshots:

-* The server requests a diff from PageFreezer (or some similar API) between the Snapshot and some ancestor Snapshot of the same Page.
+* The backend requests a diff from PageFreezer (or some similar API) between the Snapshot and some ancestor Snapshot of the same Page.
 (It could be the oldest, or the most recent, or any between --- no assumptions are built in.)
-* The server stashes PageFreezer's response along with a hash of the diff, which can be used to identify unique diff and related identical ones.
+* The backend stashes PageFreezer's response along with a hash of the diff, which can be used to identify unique diff and related identical ones.
 * Then, each unique diff is assigned a priority.
 To start, this prority may simply be 1 (probably interesting) or 0 (probably not interesting).

 When a user shows up:

-* User specifies any domain allocation preferences.
+* User logs into the Rails app.
+Their identity may be associated with a certain subdomain or area of expertise, as designated by an admin.
-* User requests the "next" diff to evaluate.
+* User requests the "next" diffs to evaluate and get a table of the highest-priority diffs in their area.
 * Server determines the highest priority diff that needs human inspection and redirects user to ``/diff/<DIFF_HASH>``.
 This is a permanent link that can be shared or revisited later.